yinqiaoyan/BACT_code_data/README.md

 # Remark

 Since GitHub's file size limit is 100.00 MB, the files "BeadLocationsForR.csv" and "MappedDGEForR.csv" used for cell typing analysis in the real application to Slide-seq dataset need to be downloaded by the user and stored in the "input_data" folder.
 These two files are in the barcode file "Puck_180430_1.tar.gz" which can be downloaded from the Broad institute's single-cell repository: https://singlecell.broadinstitute.org/single_cell/study/SCP354/slide-seq-study#study-download.
+However, this situation does not hinder users from implementing BACT, because the input data of BACT has already been stored in "coord_and_pc.RData."